nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ### Passing data with `:bind` { #bind }
-Bind directive makes every object property directly accessible on the component.
+Bind directive makes every object property directly accessible to the component.
 Instead of writing `{ data.title }` inside the component, you can just write `{ title }`.
 This is particularly useful when looping components.

 ```
 <!-- pass properties for the media object one by one -->